isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

-   Kea 3.1.7 added another special class ``REJECT`` which works in a similar way to the ``DROP`` class but instead to drop the incoming query on the floor it skips the lease allocation part so the response to a DHCPDISCOVER or a DHCPREQUEST query should be a DHCPNAK.
+   Kea 3.1.7 added another special class ``REJECT`` which works in a similar way to the ``DROP`` class but instead to drop the incoming query on the floor it skips the lease allocation part so no DHCPOFFER response is sent to a DHCPDISCOVER query, and the response to a DHCPREQUEST query should be a DHCPNAK.

 Setting Fixed Fields in Classification